SINTEF/rusty-chunkenc/docs/blog-post.md

 This section is more technical and for curious readers who are into bits.
 Feel free to scroll down to the conclusion.

-### The Right Way to Store Numbers, and the Intel Way
+### The Right Endianness, and the Endianness I Dislike

-At some point in the late 70s, Intel engineers decided to make a computer that represents numbers in a way I dislike.
+The [Datapoint 2200](https://en.wikipedia.org/wiki/Datapoint_2200) computer was released in 1970 and it represented numbers in a way I dislike.
 Bits are split into groups of bits, named bytes, and the order of the groups is reversed, but not the order of the bits inside the groups.

 As a decimal example, let's take the number 1234,5678 and groups/bytes of size 4.
-With the Intel way, this number would be written as 5678,1234.
-This is called little endianness.
-It is slightly faster and more convenient for some old computers, but it is challenging for humans to read.
+With the Datapoint 2200 way, this number would be written as 5678,1234.
+This is called little [endianness](https://en.wikipedia.org/wiki/Endianness).
+It is more convenient for [some very old computers](https://en.wikipedia.org/wiki/Serial_computer), but it is challenging for humans to read.

+Still in the early 70s, Intel developed the [Intel 8008](https://en.wikipedia.org/wiki/Intel_8008) with a [Datapoint comptability](https://en.wikipedia.org/wiki/Datapoint#Datapoint_2200_and_the_Intel_8008).
 The industry somehow got stuck with this.
 This is still the most common way computers represent numbers today.

 Prometheus didn't pick a side.
-While it stores most of its numbers using the *right way*, also called big-endian, it uses little-endian for some numbers.
+While it stores most of its numbers using the *right way*, also called big-endianness, it uses little-endianness for a few numbers.

 ### uvarint is good enough